-GEOL 12 Oceanography 3 units
+GEOL 12 Oceanography

-54 lecture hoursal, physical, and chemical oceanography.
+General introduction to the basic principles of oceanography including the study of geological, physical, and chemical oceanography.
 Topics will include the origin of Earth and the oceans, plate tectonics, marine provinces, sediment, seawater composition and geochemical distributions, surficial and deep- water oceanic circulation, waves, tides, coastal erosion and deposition, marine ecosystems, and human effect's on the oceans.
 (L)